epabitra/Api-Documentations/Heart_Thrive_Docs/MEDICATION_API_QUICK_GUIDE.md

 - Empty body `{}` shows everything
 - Date filter needs both fromDate and toDate
 - Time slot filters use AND logic (all selected must match)

-### For My Medication Menu:
-- Set `isAddToMyMedication: true` when adding to save configuration
-- Menu list is for **reference only** (doesn't auto-fill forms)
-- Deleting from menu **doesn't** delete schedules (separate lists)
-- Only UUIDs are returned (secure, no internal IDs)
-- Favorites provide quick access to important medications
-- Update menu items when your medication configuration changes

 ### General:
 - All POST requests need `Content-Type: application/json` header